HieuMeKu7/HerBirthday/README.md

 Summary Checklist
-Fully personalized, per-friend chat scripts for each persona.
+Fully personalized chat scripts for Duong Trung Hieu with each persona.

 Messenger-style UI, with avatars and system messages.